UNITED NATURAL FOODS, INC. (NY - GuruFocus.com

 Did you lose money on investments in United Natural Foods, Inc.?
 If so, please visit United Natural Foods, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, March 24, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of United Natural Foods, Inc. (“United Natural Foods” or the “Company”) (: UNFI) between March 10, 2021 and March 7, 2023, inclusive (the “Class Period”).
+NEW YORK, March 27, 2023 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of United Natural Foods, Inc. ("United Natural Foods" or the "Company") (NYSE: UNFI) between March 10, 2021 and March 7, 2023, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 United Natural Foods is a distributor of natural, organic, specialty, produce and conventional grocery and non-food products.
 The Company has two reportable segments: Wholesale, which includes grocery, fresh, wellness, private brands, eCommerce, and food service; and Retail, which includes 73 retail grocery stores that offer groceries, general merchandise, home, health and beauty care, and pharmacy.
 The Wholesale segment accounts for more than 95% of United Natural Foods' net sales.